howdoicomputer/junar/README.md

 ### Support

-This wrapper supports Junar API v1.0.
+This wrapper supports Junar API v1.0 and is tested using Ruby 2.1.1.
+I have no plans to support 1.9.X version of Ruby.